kidlj/awei/_wiki/wills.md

 2025.08.23

-> Learn to build intuitions,
+> Read to build intuitions,
 > Practice to gain insights.

 2025.08.21